Making the decision to live abroad

 Be mindful that reactions of your friends and family are based on love and possibly worry

 If you are interested in having these tips elaborated alongside receiving many, many more tips on preparing yourself for expat life and how to support with your mental health during the other phases of expat life, you may be interested in purchasing my comprehensive guide on taking care of your mental health as an expat.
 You can find the guide here https://www.thegoodexpatlife.com/guides.

-Welcome to my blog which is a mixture of my personal experiences and my psychotherapeutic view on the process of deciding to relocate, the actual transition, life abroad and finally, repatriation as well as advice and tips on the challenges of being an expat - all with the focus of supporting mental health and emotional well-being amongst expats, individually, couples and families.
+Welcome to my blog which is a mixture of my personal experiences, my psychotherapeutic view on the process of deciding to relocate, the actual transition, life abroad and finally, repatriation as well as advice and tips on the challenges of being an expat - all with the focus of supporting mental health and emotional well-being amongst expats, individually, couples and families.